sahilsian/Iced-Latte-ecommerce/README.md

 Explore the whole [.github](.github) folder for more insights.

-We're open for proposals on how to improve our deployments without overcomplicating it with modern devops bullshit.
+We're open for proposals on how to improve our deployments.

 ## 🛤 Forking and tweaking